cardboard-iguana/cardboard-iguana.com/notes/nfs.md

 ## NFS Basics

-All versions of NFS use port 2049 to transfer data; NFSv1 - NFSv3 also depended on the “portmapper” service running on port 111, but this requirement was removed in NFSv4.
+All versions of NFS use port 2049 to transfer data; NFSv1 - NFSv3 also depended on the "portmapper" service running on port 111, but this requirement was removed in NFSv4.

 ```bash
 # List NFS shares.